-The people in Ireland are so very nice!
+The people in Ireland are so very gracious.
 Having visited once before with my Mom back in the 80’s, I remembered this.
 It is truly an enchanted isle.
 Part of our cheap flight regime included leaving Dublin for Lisbon at 6:15am.
 This meant leaving our Airbnb around 4am.
 Ack!
-When we asked about reserving a taxi to pick us up so early, our hostess arranged for her flat mate to take us to the airport in the middle of the night!
+When we asked about reserving a taxi to pick us up so early, our hostess arranged for her flat-mate to take us to the airport in the middle of the night.
 That was over and above in the hospitality department, to be sure.
-Thanks again Danny and Fionnuala!
+Thanks again Danny, and Fionnuala.

-Lisbon was awe inspiring.
-The weather was nice, clear blue skies and about 60-65 degrees.
+Lisbon was awe-inspiring.
+The weather was nice with clear blue skies and about 60-65 degrees.
 We walked down to the center of Belem and the gardens across from the Jeronimos Monastery.
 It was a short stroll along the water from there to Belem Tower.
 This 15th century fortress is a fantastic piece of architecture with great views of the city and the Tagus river.
-Another important tip: buy your tickets to see the Tower at the information center just down the hill from it.
-When you get to the Tower itself you will see two lines; one to buy tickets and another much shorter one for those who already have tickets!
-After exploring the tower for an hour or so we were hungry, so we headed back up to the main street with all the shops and restaurants.
+Another important tip: buy your tickets to see the tower at the information center, which is just down the hill from it.
+When you get to the tower itself, you will see two lines; one to buy tickets and another much shorter one for those who already have tickets!
+After exploring the castle for an hour or so, we were hungry, so we headed back to the main street with all the shops and restaurants.

-After lunch we strolled the Rua de Belem and saw a huge line to get into the Pasteis de Belem shop which is famous for the little custard pies that have been made there since 1837.
-Later for that we thought!
+After lunch, we strolled the Rua de Belem and saw a huge line to get into the Pasteis de Belem shop.
+It is famous for the little custard pies that have been made there since 1837.
+Later for that, we thought!
 We would come back when, hopefully, it would be less crowded.